 A psychologist is a helpful part of the team to help maximize depression therapy.
 Consultation with a psychologist is helpful when:

-Jenny was given the diagnosis of depression and was started on Sertraline (Zoloft) 25 mg and then the dose was titrated up after 2 weeks to 50 mg.
-She has a follow up appointment in six weeks after the initial appointment.
+Jenny was given the diagnosis of depression and was started on Sertraline (Zoloft) 25 mg, and then the dose was titrated up after 2 weeks to 50 mg.
+She has a follow-up appointment in six weeks after the initial appointment.
 She reported that she had more energy, but was still feeling a little sad.
 Her dose was increased to 100 mg once a day.
-She was encouraged to see a psychotherapist, but did not have time.
-At this point her PDQ-9 score improved to 10; which while improved still equated to moderate depression.
+She was encouraged to see a psychotherapist, but she did not have time.
+At this point, her PDQ-9 score improved to 10; which while improved, still equated to moderate depression.

 The point of this case study is that sometimes the dose needs to be pushed to achieve an adequate response.
 When medications improve mood, patients will at times consider getting themselves involved in therapy to enhance treatment.